Treblle/treblle-utils/README.md

 const fieldsToMask = generateFieldsToMask(['field1', 'field2'])
 ```

-The `field1` and `field2` placeholder represent additional fields that you don't want showing up on your Treblle dashboard.
-Treblle already does some behind the scenes masking of common fields for you out of the box.
+The `field1` and `field2` placeholder represent additional fields you want masked alongside the [default fields that will be masked](https://docs.treblle.com/en/security/masked-fields)

 ### `maskSensitiveValues()`

-Masks sensitive values in the payload to be sent to your Treblle Dasbhoard
+Masks sensitive values in the payload to be sent.

 ```js
 const { maskSensitiveValues } = require('@treblle/utils')